openhwgroup/core-v-mcu/fpga/README.md

 $ export COREVMCU=$(pwd)
 $ ./update-ips
 ```
-5. Install Xilinx Vivado (currently we've been using 2019.2).
+5. Download and install Xilinx Vivado (currently we've been using 2019.2).
+You will need to register for a Xilinx account to download the [installer](https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2019.2_1106_2127_Lin64.bin).
 To build for the Genesys2 board, you will need the full Vivado Design Suite and a license (Genesys2 board should include a voucher for a device-locked license).
-To build for the NexysA7-100T, the free Xilinx Vivado WebPack is sufficient.
+To build for the NexysA7-100T, the free Xilinx Vivado WebPack is sufficient (this can be selected during the installation).
 If you are only using Xilinx tools to download pre-generated bitstreams, you only need to install Vivado Lab Edition (this does not include any design tools).
 Install Vivado in the default location `/opt/Xilinx`.
 6. Install the Digilent board files.
-Vivado does not install the board definition files for NexysA7.
+Vivado does not install the board definition files for Genesys 2 or NexysA7.
 Board definition files are typically installed here:
 ```
 /opt/Xilinx/Vivado/2019.2/data/boards/board_files
 ```